PERFORMING ARTS

 Entry Guidelines: Students enrolling in Senior Māori Performing Arts must actively participate and perform in the school rōpū Kapa Haka

-This course is for advance dance students who have experience in performing at a high level of a specialist dance discipline.
-Through this course, students will have the opportunity to choreograph solo and ensemble sequences, perform as a soloist and part of ensemble, and study the elements of dance specific to a genre or style of their choice.
+This course is for dance students who have experience in performing at a high level in a specialist dance discipline and passion for choreography.
+Through this course, students will have the opportunity to choreograph solo and ensemble sequences, perform as a soloist and part of an ensemble, and study the elements of dance specific to a genre or style of their choice.

 UE Approved

 Our Level 1 Drama and Production Skills course is tailored to the interests and needs of our girls.
-Whether you want to specialise in a particular area of drama or production, the Drama course provides the skill and knowledge development to allow you to be the best drama practitioner you can be, both to achieve at NCEA Level 1 and to become involved in the world of theatre.
+Whether you want to specialise in a particular area of drama or production, this Drama course provides the skill and knowledge development to allow you to be the best drama practitioner you can be.
+This course gives support to achieve NCEA Level 1 and to become immersed in the world of Theatre.

-You will also be exposed to professional performances and have the opportunity to interact with professionals working in their fields.
+Students will be exposed to professional performances and have the opportunity to interact with professionals working in their fields.

 Leads to: Level 2 Drama, Scholarship Drama, personal enjoyment, numerous careers, university study